MrFlip148/flashmsg/README.md

 flashmsg
 ========

-Flash Messages for Anax-MVC
+Flash Messages for use within Anax-MVC
-For use within Anax-MVC

 ##### To use: